For the Fathers Who Grieve

 So often, when miscarriage is spoken of, the focus rests on the mother’s grief.
 Yet fathers carry their own quiet, often unseen ache, which they sometimes set aside.
 But it was their baby too.
 Many dads pour their strength into supporting their beloved, but in doing so, their own sorrow can be overlooked.
 To every father of loss: your grief is real and your disappointment matters.
 You are not forgotten.

-When a father’s grief is overlooked, it can deepen the loneliness of loss.
-Yet God sees every tear, even those unshed.
+Because when a father’s grief is overlooked, it can deepen the loneliness of loss.
+We don't want to do that.
+You need support but also know God is there to lean on as well.
+He sees every tear, even those unshed.
 His Word promises:

 To grant those who mourn in Zion,